Netherlands national football team

 The Netherlands national football team (Nederlands voetbalelftal or simply Het Nederlands elftal) has represented the Netherlands in international men's football matches since 1905.
 The men's national team is controlled by the Royal Dutch Football Association (KNVB), the governing body for football in the Netherlands, which is a part of UEFA, under the jurisdiction of FIFA.
-They were sometimes regarded as the greatest national team of the respective generations.
 Most of the Netherlands home matches are played at the Johan Cruyff Arena, De Kuip, Philips Stadion and De Grolsch Veste.

 The team is colloquially referred to as Het Nederlands Elftal (The Dutch Eleven) or Oranje, after the House of Orange-Nassau and their distinctive orange jerseys.
-Informally the team, like the country itself, was referred to as Holland.
-The fan club is known as Het Oranje Legioen (The Orange Legion).
+Informally the team, like the country itself, is referred to as Holland.
+Additionally, their fan club is known as Het Oranje Legioen (The Orange Legion).

-The Netherlands has competed in eleven FIFA World Cups, appearing in the final three times (in 1974, 1978 and 2010).
-They finished runners-up on all three occasions.
-They have also appeared in ten UEFA European Championship, winning the 1988 tournament in West Germany.
-Additionally, the team won a bronze medal at the Olympic football tournament in 1908, 1912 and 1920.
-The Netherlands has long-standing football rivalries with neighbours Belgium and Germany.
+The Netherlands has competed in eleven FIFA World Cups, appearing in the final three times (in 1974, 1978 and 2010), finishing as runners-up on all three occasions.
+They have also appeared in eleven UEFA European Championships, winning the 1988 tournament in West Germany.
+Additionally, the team has won bronze medals at three Olympic football tournaments, in 1908, 1912 and 1920.
+The Netherlands has long-standing football rivalries with neighbours Belgium and Germany as well as the South American country of Argentina.